 A number of iconic venues such as the Halle de la Villette, the Opéra Garnier in Paris, the Château de Versailles and the Mucem in Marseille, in Provence, will host renowned artists and young talents.
 From the choreographers Mourad Merzouki and Raphaëlle Boitel to Bartabas.

-Cultural events not to be missed
+Cultural events not to be missed in 2024

 In spring 2024, the Olympic torch relay will offer a chance to appreciate art performances at different regions and tourist spots it passes through, like the ramparts of Carcassonne in Occitanie or the bay of Mont-Saint-Michel in Normandy.